SAppleton/infinispan-quickstart/mr_word_count/README.md

 This quickstart demonstrates a *map reduce* job running on *four nodes* in *Java SE*.

-Map reduce is used to count the number of word in the complete works of Shakespeare.
-This is not a strictly accurate count because the strings are tokenized rather than being checked if they are true words before being counted.
-Also the licensing agreement is target text.
+In theis example Map Reduce is used to count the number of words in the complete works of Shakespeare.
+This is not a strictly accurate count because the lines are tokenized into strings.
+Consequently, the following are counted as different words - methinks;
+  methinks,
+  methinks.
+  methinks
+  Methinks

+Also the licensing agreement is in the target text.

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.